-Mr B's complaint is about a "key facts" document produced by Strathearn Insurance Services Limited ("SISL") in relation to insurance provided as part of an investment he made.
-In summary, Mr B says that SISL failed to disclose material information and provide appropriate risk warnings in the document.
-He says he relied on the document, and had the disclosures been made and the warnings given, he would not have made the investment.
-On this basis, Mr B feels SISL is responsible for the loss he suffered by making the investment.
+Business G's complaint is about a "key facts" document ("KFD") produced by Strathearn Insurance Services Limited (SISL) in relation to insurance provided as part of an investment it made.
+In summary, Business G says it relied on the KFD, which SISL provided as part of the literature relating to the investment.
+It says SISL failed to disclose material information and provide appropriate risk warnings in the KFD.
+It says if the disclosures had been made and the warnings given, it would not have made the investment.
+On this basis, Business G feels SISL is responsible for the loss it suffered by making the investment.